 With environmental issues at the forefront of our creations, 90% of materials are sourced from recycled centres, op-shops and used items from the wider community.
 Our friends at Sunshine Bendigo donate items to us that they are not able to refurbish themselves and would otherwise end up in landfill.
 New safety construction materials are sourced from local businesses.

 Orders are starting to come in thick and fast and therefore we need to source more materials.
 So if anyone has a pram that is no longer being used and would like to donate it to us, we would be more than grateful to take it off your hands.
 We are especially after the larger/new pram design with the big wheels.

 We are so incredibly grateful to Bunnings Epsom for donating all of the tools and safety gear for our Waggle Wheels workshop and to the City of Greater Bendigo for awarding us a small business grant to assist us getting this program up and running.

 Get your very own Waggle Wheels

-Waggle Wheels are free for our community members, all you have to do is complete the below form giving us as much information as possible about your pet and when we have made a buggy suitable for your needs we will be in touch.
+Waggle Wheels are free for the Bendigo community, all you have to do is complete the below form giving us as much information as possible about your pet and when we have made a buggy suitable for your needs we will be in touch.

 If you you would like some further information feel free to contact us on 0480 185 840.